The geometry of maximal representations of surface groups into SO(2,n)

-Note that Labourie's conjecture does not hold for quasi-Fuchsian representations.
+Labourie's conjecture seems to be related to the property of lying in a connected component of Anosov representations.
+In particular, the conjecture does not hold for quasi-Fuchsian representations.
 Indeed, Huang and Wang \cite{HuangWang15} constructed quasi-Fuchsian manifolds containing arbitrarily many minimal surfaces.
-The conjecture seems to be related to the property of lying in a connected component of Anosov representations.